 - Emotions and Coaching a six-module online training course available at studyemotions.com

 - Pilots’ Emotional Fitness and Aviation Safety Leadership online training courses available at safetyrelations.com

 John is a Co-founder and Chairman of LeaderShape Ltd.

 “My purpose is to support leaders on their journey to become excellent Transpersonal Leaders.”

 He is an international thought leader in the development of leaders and an experienced coach, mentor and facilitator of individuals (especially Chairs, CEOs and senior managers), teams and peer groups.

-John leads LeaderShape’s programme to develop as a global organisation and works with major corporations, governments, not-for-profits, higher education and SMEs.
+John leads LeaderShape’s program to develop as a global organization and works with major corporations, governments, not-for-profits, higher education, and SMEs.